Common Car Insurance Scams

 Notify Your Insurance Company

-Contact your insurer as soon as possible to report the accident and your concerns about possible fraud.
-Share all documentation, including photos, witness statements and a copy of the police report.
-Early notification helps your insurer flag suspicious activity and take preventive measures.
+Contact your insurer immediately to report the accident and fraud concerns.
+Share all documentation: photos, witness statements and police report copies.
+Early notification helps your insurer spot suspicious activity and stop fraud.

 4. 4